pjsip/pjproject_docs/docs/source/get-started/android/issues.rst

-Important Issue(s) when Developing Android Apps
+Common issues when developing Android apps
 ***********************************************

 *  **Unable to Make or Receive Call (Problem with sending and receiving large (INVITE) requests over TCP)**

-   The issue is documented in :pr:`1488`.
+   The issue is documented in :issue:`1488`.
 The solution is to try using port other than 5060 in **both** client and server, and/or reducing the SIP message size.

 *  **Garbage Collector May Crash Your App (Pjsua2 API)**